shawnbanasick/eq-web-sort/README.md

 # EQ Web Sort ([download](https://github.com/shawnbanasick/easy-htmlq/archive/v2.0.3.zip))

-## Use the latest version of EQ Configurator for setup ([EQ Configurator version 3](https://github.com/shawnbanasick/eq_configurator)) to set up an EQ Web Sort online project.
-The configurator includes step-by-step visual guides showing how to link to an (free) online database and how to upload the files to a (free) web host.
+## Use the latest version of EQ Configurator ([EQ Configurator version 3](https://github.com/shawnbanasick/eq_configurator)) to set up an EQ Web Sort online project.
+The configurator includes step-by-step visual guides showing how to link to a free online database and how to upload the files to a free web host.

 ## For a preview, try the [demo project](https://shawnbanasick.github.io/easy-htmlq/#/)